 10 Ways to Downsize Your Life

 Participating in the 24/7 rat race to achieve, get stuff and stay informed can be stressful.
 That’s why more and more people are taking on jobs with fewer responsibilities, owning less or moving into tiny houses.
-Here are a few ways to simplify your life that don’t involve living in a cave, perpetual couch-surfing or entering a convent or monastery.
+Here are a few ways to simplify your life.

 A lot of what’s rattling around in our heads is junk.
 Just think how much more space we could make for what truly matters by avoiding negativity!
 Speak less and avoid gossip and complaining.
 Worry less about the small stuff.
 Unfriend your downer pals, whether they’re stalking you on Facebook or in real life.
 And be sure to forgive: Holding a grudge is a surefire way to sabotage your own happiness.